Related information:

 The Snakehead Threat

 Snakeheads (Family Channidae) are native to Africa and southern Asia.
 About 28 species have been identified.
 Equipped with accessory breathing organs, these fish can gulp air and survive in waters with low dissolved oxygen levels.
 They can also live out of water for several days if they are kept moist.
-All snakeheads are aggressive predators and may eliminate other fishes in waters they invade.
-They have even been known to bite humans who got too close to a guarded nest.
+All snakeheads are aggressive predators and may eliminate other fishes in the waters they invade.
+They have even been known to bite humans who get too close to a guarded nest.
 The Northern Snakehead (Channa argus) is fairly cold tolerant, and could probably survive winters in many parts of the United States.
 This species also has the ability to cross land by wriggling or "walking" on its pectoral fins.
-Snakeheads have been imported to North America for the aquarium trade, and are sometimes sold live in Asian-style fish markets.
+Snakeheads have been imported to North America for the aquarium trade, and are sometimes sold live in Asian markets.
+Illegal, intentional release has resulted in their introduction in some parts of the U.S.

 Snakeheads in Texas

-The Northern Snakehead is an invasive fish that closely resembles the Bowfin (Amia calva), a nongame fish that's native to Texas.
+The Northern Snakehead is an invasive fish that closely resembles the Bowfin (Amia calva), a nongame fish that's native to Texas and is often mistaken for a snakehead.
 If you've caught or seen a fish that you think might be a snakehead, here's how to tell them apart.
 If you're not sure, take photos and send them to aquatic.invasives@tpwd.texas.gov.
 Don't release the fish!